samanthadotdesign/samanthadotdesign/README.md

 With a background in development, I hope to effectively

-- 🛠 explore solutions with a bigger toolset,
+- 🛠 explore design solutions with a bigger toolset,
-- 🌈 create performant microinteractions, and
+- 🌈 create high performance digital products, and
 - 🤝 improve designer-developer collaboration

 Technologies